'This is not how a university behaves' - Massey scientists vow to fight

 Yet, with the cuts being floated, she expected Auckland student numbers would now "tank" - and worried for those enrolled students whose work was tied to study sites around Auckland and Northland.

-Brunton said equipment was carefully not duplicated across Palmerston North and Albany, unless justified by demand.
+Equipment was carefully not duplicated across Palmerston North and Albany, unless justified by demand.

-She couldn't recall any other incidence where any current programme wasn't "grandfathered" before being ended - or halting one while students were still enrolled would hit them financially.
+Brunton couldn't recall any other incidence where any current programme wasn't "grandfathered" before being ended.

+Halting one while students were still enrolled would hit them financially, she said.

 Albany students were mostly living at home, she said, and might not be able to afford boarding at Palmerston North.